CupricReki/pvekclean/README.md

  pvekclean [OPTION1] [OPTION2]...

 -k, --keep [number]   Keep the specified number of most recent PVE kernels on the system
-                      Can be used with -f or --force for non-interactive removal -f, --force           Force the removal of old PVE kernels without confirm prompts -rn, --remove-newer   Remove kernels that are newer than the currently running kernel -s, --scheduler       Have old PVE kernels removed on a scheduled basis -v, --version         Shows current version of pvekclean -r, --remove          Uninstall pvekclean from the system -i, --install         Install pvekclean to the system -d, --dry-run         Run the program in dry run mode for testing without making system changes
+                      Default: 1 (keeps one old kernel as fallback for safety) Set to 0 to remove all old kernels (not recommended) Can be used with -f or --force for non-interactive removal -f, --force           Force the removal of old PVE kernels without confirm prompts
+                      WARNING: Bypasses safety checks including kernel version verification -rn, --remove-newer   Remove kernels that are newer than the currently running kernel
+                      WARNING: Dangerous operation, use with caution -s, --scheduler       Have old PVE kernels removed on a scheduled basis -v, --version         Shows current version of pvekclean -r, --remove          Uninstall pvekclean from the system -i, --install         Install pvekclean to the system -d, --dry-run         Run the program in dry run mode for testing without making system changes Guarantees zero modifications (no installs, updates, or kernel removals)

 ```